bhl-gn-workshop/Identification-Key-Finder/README.md

 # Identification-Key-Finder
 Tools and methods for finding Identification Keys in BHL items.

+Things to do:

+1. @jpoelen: move repo to workshop
+2. All: Index all the files in the repo

 Goals: Page level ID, multiple languages, e.g. taxonomic searching already in BHL.

 1. get the data - [BHL Completeness](./bhl_completeness.md) - do we have all the data?